dallas-x/dallas-x/README.md

 **k1ddarkn3ss/k1ddarkn3ss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. --->

 ## Hi 👋, I am Dallas!
 > I spend most of my day wearing multiple hats at PerimeterX.
-I love learning new things When I am not there, I am most likely researching, analyzing data, and writing code.
-When I am not working, I ❤️ 🥾 in the ⛰ , 🏂, and going to the 🏝!
+I love learning, reading, solving puzzles, writing code, and most of all helping people.
+If im not in the office you can find me 🥾 in the ⛰ , 🏂, or at the 🏝!
 >

 - 🔭 I'm currently working on general web development.